-Note: In some versions of cPanel, the ‘aliases’ feature is listed as Parked Domains …
+Note: In some versions of cPanel, the ‘aliases’ feature will be listed as Parked Domains …

 (Domains – Parked Domains)

-Enter the name of the domain you want to park on top of your existing domain and click Add Domain to create a new parked domain …
+Type in the name of the domain you want to park on top of your existing domain and click Add Domain to create a new domain alias …

 Your new domain alias will be created …

-Unless your web host has added limitations on your server, you can have multiple parked domain names on your existing domain.
+You can park multiple domain names on your existing domain.
 For example, this site is built on WPCompendium.org.
-We have also registered the domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
-To see how parked domains work, just type in any of the domain aliases into your web browser (e.g. type in WPCompendium.com) …
+We have also registered the related domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
+To see how parked domains work, just type in any of the parked domain names into your browser (e.g. type in WPCompendium.net) …

 (You can park multiple domain names)

-You can also remove a parked domain using the Parked Domains feature.
+You can also remove domain aliases using the Aliases feature.

-To delete your parked domain, go to Aliases > Remove Aliases, then locate the parked domain you want to delete and click Remove …
+To delete a parked domain, go to Aliases > Remove Aliases, then locate the item you want to delete and click Remove …

 (Confirm alias deletion)